sarahjee88/LPTHW/exercise summaries.md

 ## LPTHW: Exercise 28
 ### Summary
 I typed in the boolean problems that are given and I solved it.
 I checked with python if I was right.
 As always...
 I got nothing wrong. :)
+# 2017-03-16
+## LPTHW: Exercise 29
+### Summary
+I learned what if function does.
+I typed in and it worked.
+It was fun.